-The push to vaccinate kids is stalling, and that poses new COVID dangers
+The push to vaccinate kids is stalling in U.S., and that poses new COVID dangers

 In California, there have been more than 900 cases of MIS-C, with at least eight children dying from the syndrome.
 Half of those diagnosed with MIS-C have needed care in the intensive care unit, said state epidemiologist Dr. Erica Pan.

-The age group most likely to suffer from MIS-C are children age 5 to 11, Sawyer said.
+The age group most likely to suffer from MIS-C is children age 5 to 11, Sawyer said.

 Symptoms of MIS-C include fever that does not go away and inflamed body parts, including the heart, lungs, kidneys, brain, skin, eyes or gastrointestinal organs.